-The longest you can use pay-direct is 12 straight months, unless you are a qualified pensioner or surviving spouse/family member (see "When you retire" on page 18).
+If you are a member in good standing with a participating local (see definitions on pages 90 and 91) and in danger of losing your coverage because you don't have enough The longest you can use pay-direct is 12 straight months, unless you are a qualified pensioner or surviving spouse/family member (see "When you retire" on page 18).

+Pay-direct is not available to probationary members, suspended members, members who have withdrawn from the union or members who belong to any other local.
 The amount of your monthly contribution depends on which pay-direct option you choose.
 Once you choose an option, you can change to a lower option (less coverage), but not to a higher option.